Definition: An unpleasant sensory and emotional experience associated with or described in terms of actual or potential tissue damage.

 - Pain is always subjective.
 It is unquestionably a sensation in a part or parts of the body, but it is also always unpleasant and therefore also an emotional experience.

-- Keep in mind that ‘pain is whatever the older adult says it is, occurring wherever he/she says it does’.
+- Understanding this, it is often helpful to keep in mind that ‘pain is whatever the older adult says it is, occurring wherever he/she says it does’.
 Pain is not observable or visible.

-Definition: A painful experience that continues for a prolonged period of time that may or may not be associated with a recognizable disease process; usually characterized as pain lasting 3 months or longer or beyond the time of healing
+Definition: A painful experience that continues for a prolonged period of time that may or may not be associated with a recognizable disease process

-- Up to 80% of people living in nursing homes live with persistent pain.
+- It is estimated that up to 80% of people living in nursing homes live with persistent pain.

-- More than one clinical diagnosis typically contributes to persistent pain in the nursing home population, e.g., osteoarthritis, post-herpetic neuralgia, spinal canal stenosis, cancer, post-stroke pain, diabetic peripheral neuropathy, etc.
+- More than one clinical diagnosis typically contributes to persistent pain in the nursing home population, e.g., osteoarthritis, postherpatic neuralgia, spinal canal stenosis, cancer, post-stroke pain, diabetic peripheral neuropathy, and others.

 - Older adults with refractory pain may need a referral to an outpatient pain clinic for a comprehensive, interdisciplinary evaluation and development of a treatment plan.

 Definition: Pain triggered by specific movements or activities.

 - Incident-related episodic pain is best treated by pre-medicating with a dose of short-acting opioid prior to the pain-inducing event, usually a PRN of a medication that is already prescribed.

 Definition: Pain that increases above the level of pain addressed by the ongoing analgesics; this would include incident pain and end-of-dose failure.